A Foodcentric Life

 Notes

 Leftovers keep covered in the refrigerator for 3-4 days well covered.
-Re-heat covered with foil at 350 degrees for 20-30 minutes or until hot.
+Re-heat covered with foil at 350 degrees for about 30 minutes or until hot.
 To save time, you can make this dish a day ahead, then heat for your dinner.
+Heating time depends on how cold the casserole is out of the refrigerator.

 Nutrition